donsmithsf/SQL/projects/Liquor Sales/Liquor Sales in Iowa - Notebook.md

 ## Recommendations
 1. Focus on supplying **whiskey**, **vodka** and **rum**, specifically **canadian whisky**, **80 proof vodka**, and **spiced rum** as these are the products that sold the best, with the largest market share that are most in-demand
 2. Focus on the following brands: **Black Velvet**, **Hawkeye Vodka** and **Captain Morgan** from those respective categories
-3. Of the top 6 high-margin bottles of alcohol, BLENDED WHISKIES occupy spots 5 and 6, **Country Gal** and **Prairie Fire** respectively.
-Since whiskies are the top selling category, vendors should attempt to heavily market these high margin products to improve the bottom line.
+3. Of the top 6 high-margin bottles of alcohol, **BLENDED WHISKIES** occupy spots 5 and 6, **Country Gal** and **Prairie Fire** respectively.
+Since whiskies are the top selling category, vendors should attempt to heavily market these high margin products to improve the bottom line
 4. Focus on building partnerships with and supplying stores in the following three counties: **Polk**, **Linn** and **Scott**
 5. Focus on getting the product in the following high-revenue stores within those respective counties:
     1. **Polk:** 2633, 4829, 3420
     2. **Linn:** 3385, 3773
     3. **Scott:** 3952, 3354, 2625
-6. Focus on selling alcohol to these stores in the beginning of the year (**January-April**), when sales are at their highest, and therefore demand is at its highest.
+6. Focus on selling alcohol to these stores in the beginning of the year (**January-April**), when sales are at their highest, and therefore demand is at its highest
 7. In order to convert each store to a long-term customer, negotiate with them a bulk discount, making sure whenever possible to undercut other vendors while still keeping a healthy bottomline